 Working on a dependent visa

 If one of you has obtained a working visa, then dependent visas can be issued (and are necessary) for your spouse and children under the age of 18.
 Holding a dependent visa gives a wide berth for spousal work opportunities since no additional working visa is needed, and the dependent is not tied to one company.
+Minors all need valid visas for school and to access public facilities, like healthcare.

 Applying for a Hong Kong ID card

-Anyone moving to Hong Kong aged 11 or over is required to hold a Hong Kong ID card, and an application must be made within 30 days of landing if you are planning to stay longer than six months.
+Anyone residing in Hong Kong and aged 11 or over is required to hold a Hong Kong ID card, and an application must be made within 30 days of landing if you are planning to stay longer than six months.
 Details of the process are found on the HK SAR government Immigration Department website; it’s possible to make online bookings for an appointment, but be prepared to spend some time in person at the Immigration office when making your application.
 There are five locations where applications can be processed.
 Immigration Tower in Wan Chai is the busiest but most frequented by expats.

 On the day, you’ll need: